 - 1. Uniforms and equipment

-- 2. Annual Student Liability Insurance (Sophomore through Senior years)

-- 3. Clinical fee per semester during Junior and Senior years and second semester clinical fee Sophomore year.
+- 2. Clinical fee per semester during Junior and Senior years and second semester clinical fee Sophomore year.

-- 4. Clinical absence make-up fee
+- 3. Clinical absence make-up fee

-- 5. Background checks
+- 4. Background checks

+- 5. Health requirements (such as titers that may not be covered by insurance)

+- 6. Transportation related expenses.